-So you have been using AVR, PIC or some other microcontroller for a while and discover that ST Microelectronics offers some pretty cheap 32 bit ARM and feature rich microcontrollers: STM32, and want to start playing with them but don’t know how or where to start; I’m here to help.
+So you’ve been using AVR, PIC or some other microcontroller for a while and would like to try 32-bit ARM chips like the STM32 line.
+Want to start playing with them but don’t know how or where to start; I’m here to help.

-ARM is taking over the embedding wold, they’re ubiquitous in smart phones, tablets, laptops, other computers, cars, refrigerators, microwave ovens, monitors, printers, you name it!
+ARM has taken over the embedded world, they’re ubiquitous in smartphones, tablets, laptops, computers inside computers, cars, refrigerators, microwave ovens, monitors, printers, you name it.

 Note: Be aware that ARM is an architecture that manufacturers can implement.
 Is a common mistake to think ARM is a microcontroller on itself, it is not.